-Additional information, including details of training and the requirements for registration as a mediator in Austria can be found representation is available in German only.
+Additional information, including details of training and the requirements for registration as a mediator in Austria can be found here.
+The information is available in German only.

 Mediation is not generally free of charge.

 The mediation fees are agreed by the private mediator and the parties to the dispute.